 Why Is It Important to Be Aware of Stress?

-Being in touch with your stressors and stress levels better prepares you to deal with them and prevent your stress from becoming overwhelming.
+Being in touch with your stressors and stress levels better prepares you to deal with them and prevents your stress from becoming overwhelming.

 How Do You Identify Stressors?